nilsmango/nilsmango.ch/content/music/index.md

 title = "Music"
 description = "Music by Nils Mango" date = 2022-09-09
-updated = 2025-12-18
+updated = 2026-02-26
 [extra]
 featured_image = "Making music in 2018.jpg"
 featured_image_alt = "Making music"
 +++
-I love making music, especially live and with other people.
+I love making music, especially [live](/live) and with other people.
 I am trying to take a minimalist approach to producing music.
 Using Ableton Live, few plugins, mostly stock, controlling Ableton Live with [7III Tap](https://project7iii.com/tap) running on an iPad and/or iPhone.
 Some hacked-together [Max for Live](/tags/maxforlive) devices are helping me to get experimental.

 I have a couple of ways of making music:
-- Minimalistic setup: just my MacBook running Ableton Live (used in Tracks on a Plane)
+- Minimalistic setup: just my MacBook running Ableton Live (+ maybe [7III Tap](https://project7iii.com/tap) on iPhone)
-- Studio setup: MacBook running Ableton Live + [7III Tap](https://project7iii.com/tap)
+- Studio setup: MacBook running Ableton Live + [7III Tap](https://project7iii.com/tap) on iPad
 - Live setup: the studio setup combined with whatever other people bring.

 You can download and/or listen to my music for free [below](#nils-mango).
 Check [#music](/tags/music) to see all blog posts about music.
+Check my podcast [Nils Mango Live](/live) to listen to improvised, in the moment created, vibey sounds.

 {{ image_sets(path="content/music/Making music in 2018.jpg", format="auto", op="fit_width", quality=90, alt="Two people making electronic music with Ableton Push and synthesizers", caption="Making music with a friend in 2018") }}